AxiansITSecurity/Restsh/docs/FirstSteps/Install.rst

 Restsh works only inside the Bash shell and requires standard GNU core utilities like awk, sed, grep, etc.

+Debian is the preferred distribution and used in the examples.

 Further dependencies are:

 - curl >= v7.76.0